 You're Moving to a New House in Houston: Now What?02/03/2018Buying your first residence is an sensational event in anybody's life.
 You may already be dreaming of how your abode will look when you're all moved and settled in.
 But, in between now and then, there are more than a couple items that need to be checked off your to-do list!
-The logistics involved in planning, coordinating and executing moving to a new house in Houston may be very stressful and complex, which is why it's a great idea to get going in your planning right away.
+The logistics involved in planning, coordinating and executing moving to a new house in Houston may be very anxiety producing and complex, which is why it's a great idea to get going in your planning right away.
 Doing so will give you time to find the right moving solutions for your specific requirements and avoid last-minute unease!
-Start Researching Moving Companies Once you are contemplating a relocation, it is time to commence investigating movers.
+Start Researching Moving Companies Once you are contemplating a relocation, it is time to begin investigating moving companies.
 Take some time to look for movers in the area that have the best reputations based on online reviews and even word-of-mouth.
-If you know people in the city where you are moving from or to (whether it be relatives, friends or co-workers), do not hesitate to ask for some recommendations.
+If you know people in the city where you are moving from or to (whether it be relatives, friends or co-workers), don't hesitate to ask for some recommendations.
 Set Up In-Home Estimates Once you have narrowed the movers down to a few viable options, you need to commence scheduling in-home estimates.
-Most companies offer these free of charge (and free of obligation), so they can give you the most accurate quote for their services as possible.
+Most companies provide these free of charge (and free of obligation), so they can give you the most accurate quote for their services as possible.
 The reason for an in-home estimate is for the movers to get a good idea of how much furniture, how many boxes and what types of things will need to be moved.
-An in-home estimate will usually be more accurate than an estimate provided over-the-phone or online; that's because without seeing your stuff that is going to go to your new house, it is difficult for a moving company to precisely figure up the number of crew members they will need, how large of a moving van they will require, and how much time will be needed to facilitate your move from origin to destination.
+An in-home estimate will usually be more accurate than an estimate provided over-the-phone or online; that's because without seeing your stuff that is going to go to your new house, it is difficult for a moving company to precisely figure up the number of crew members they will need, how large of a moving van they will require, and how much time will be needed to facilitate your relocation from origin to destination.
 Ponder a Level of Service Don’t forget that moving companies usually have a wide range of services.
 While most people hire movers for professional help in physically moving their things from their old house to their new residence, most moving companies also offer packing services, self-storage, moving "pods," and so much more.
 Take some time to meticuoulsy think about exactly which services you will need for your move.
 For example, if you'll be downsizing in any way, you might want to think about locating a mover that also offers storage options.
 By doing this, anything that doesn't fit in your new place can be placed into storage, where you can then decide what to do with it (sell it, keep it, donate it, etc.).
-Analyze Your Estimates and Choose Wisely Once you have gotten a number of in-home estimates for the services you want, be sure to inspect them carefully.
+Analyze Your Estimates and Choose Wisely Once you have gotten a number of in-home estimates for the services you want, make sure to inspect them carefully.
 Specifically, be sure to take a close look at how many hours of service your estimate includes, and whether the estimate includes or excludes fuel charges or additional fees.
-For example, some movers may charge additional for laying protective padding down on your home's flooring, so it is a good idea to discuss those items with your potential mover upfront.
-The process of finding the best moving company in Houstoncan be a bit grueling and time consuming, but with a tad of research and careful consideration, you'll be able to confirm the right professionals for the job.
+For instance, some movers may charge additional for laying protective padding down on your home's flooring, so it is a good idea to discuss those items with your potential mover upfront.
+The process of finding the right moving company in Houstoncan be a bit grueling and time consuming, but with a tad of research and careful consideration, you'll be able to confirm the right professionals for the job.
 From there, you can check an important item off your moving list and avoid the anxiety of moving your own possessions on your big day!